KaidiShao/ResDMD_proj/README.md

-# NN-ResDMD instructions
+# ResKoopNet instructions

 ---

 ## Experiments 1: Pendulum

-I have provided two versions of Pendulum system using NN-ResDMD and a comparison test with other 4 methods:
+I have provided two versions of Pendulum system using ResKoopNet and a comparison test with other 4 methods:

 1. The `pendulum.m` file is used to generate pendulum data.
 2. **TensorFlow Version**: `pendulum_nnresdmd_tf.ipynb`